Kimola/kimola-cognitive-api-documentation/README.md

  ### 3.2.
 Getting Custom Model Predictions(Batch):

- This endpoint creates anew record that belongs to a data model.
+ This endpoint creates a new record that belongs to a data model.
 Each time you create a record, you are actually training the parent data model.
  Even if the id you send to this method is not null or unique, you will not get an error.
 Kimola does not guarantee a sequential response.